asterix/RGB-MatrixDriver/rgb-matrix-hat/README.md

 ![PCBbot](../images/hat-bottom.png?raw=true)

+Note: This is revision 2 of this hat.
+It has been altered and re-verified for 16-IDC header compatibility.

 The full design is available under ```RGBMatrixHat``` directory.
 This is done in ```Eagle```.

 The first jumper is ```J1 = 12x2``` which is minimal and snaps straight into first ```12x2 pins``` of your Raspberry Pi.
 The second ```J2 = 8x2``` is an IDC header.